carhuang/MultiTask-API/README.md

 ## Manage data with MongoDB Shell
 1. Install [mongosh](https://www.mongodb.com/docs/mongodb-shell/install/).
-2. Connect to a MongoDB deployment running on localhost with default port 27017 with
+2. Connect to a MongoDB deployment running on localhost with default port 27017 with:
 ```
 $ mongosh
 ```